Photo by Valerie Ngai

 In 2018, I took the Urban Dance Ensemble course at ASU and discovered the iOS version of Maschine and the drum kits - this opened doors for me as I was able to finally understand the different buttons/functions to be able to produce my own 3 min length song for my solo Content In Architexture.
 Since then, I've been experimenting with samples involving my own voice as well as sounds from various locations such as Stockholm, Geneva, Cabo San Lucas, New York, Phoenix and more.

-As I have been traveling around the world, I have recently been inspired to create visual art in the form of 3D Modeling, Animation, and Motion Graphics using Cinema 4D.
+As I have been traveling around the world, I have recently been inspired to create visual art in the form of 3D Modeling, Animation, and Motion Graphics using Cinema 4D, Blender, and Maya.